Acrylic Canvas Painting Supplies – For Beginners

 Where to get them?
 I’ve seen them at Michaels, Joann and Amazon!
 One thing I noticed at the Michaels I shop at is these tubes are NOT by the acrylic paints.
 They are in a completely different aisle where the craft paints are.

 Speaking of Michael’s, they have a line of acrylic paint called “Artist’s Loft”.
 They are very similar to the BASICS but cheaper.
 I often pick up tubes of these paints when I run out of specific colors or need a lot of one color like Titanium White.

 Can I Use Craft Paint?

-If you’re on a budget or just want to test out this painting thing, the Apple Barrel Craft brand is not too bad.
-In fact some of my most popular tutorials, the Unicorn for example, were done with Apple Barrel!
+If you’re on a budget or just want to test out this painting thing, the Apple Barrel Craft brand is great!
+In fact some of my older (and still most popular tutorials) were done with Apple Barrel!

 I still have questions about art supplies!
 I’d be happy to help!
 You can contact me here!